 The Office of Student Development followed the higher education guidelines outlined by the CDC and ACHA to formulate a plan that addresses residential spaces, the possibility of quarantine and isolation, common spaces, access to campus facilities, guests and gatherings, extracurricular activities, and programming.

 The safety of students residing on campus is of vital importance.
-As such, housing assignments will be modified and additional opportunities for single-room occupancy will be created across campus.
+As such, housing assignments have been examined and additional opportunities for single-room occupancy were created across campus.

 Other modifications to residence and campus life include: